Camera Icon

 SCOPE AND CONTENT NOTE

-Minutes, field trip information, check lists and programs detail the Club’s efforts to study and share knowledge about birds, and to educate people about birds.
-The minutes also shed light on the Club’s environmental activism.
+Minutes, field trip information, check lists, programs and publications detail the club’s efforts to study and share knowledge about birds, and to educate people about birds.
+The minutes also shed light on the club’s environmental activism.
 Photographs reveal the comradery of members.
 There is information about plantings to support birds, too.
 The papers of officers document efforts to raise awareness about the environmental impact of DDT, opposition to the use of lead shot for hunting and to the Sunday hunting of migratory ducks.
-There is also information about the Club’s use of its Rachael Phelps Fund to enable local land trusts and neighboring towns to purchase and preserve land that provides critical habitat for nesting and migrating birds and other wildlife.
-The Club’s leadership role in the fight against aerial spraying of insecticide for mosquito control is noted in a clipping dated May 12, 1964.
+There is also information about the club’s use of its Rachael Phelps Fund to enable local land trusts and neighboring towns to purchase and preserve land that provides critical habitat for nesting and migrating birds and other wildlife.
+The club’s leadership role in the fight against aerial spraying of insecticide for mosquito control is noted in a clipping dated May 12, 1964.
+In addition, two past presidents of the club inspired interest in birds though weekly newspaper columns.
+Together, their sequential columns spanned six decades.

 The records pertaining to the Fannie Stebbins Memorial Wildlife Refuge form a separate group of records.
 These records broadly consist of organizational records, documents related to conservation efforts, land acquisitions, land use, maps, officer’s papers, a few photographs and reference.
-The First Annual Report of the Refuge (1951) describes the Club’s efforts to establish a bird sanctuary in the Longmeadow Flats.
+The first Annual Report of the Refuge (1951) describes the club’s efforts to establish a bird sanctuary in the Longmeadow Flats.
 The effort was prompted by the rapid destruction of the natural habitat of the area.
-The Club realized that soon one of the few “excellent” birding areas would be lost.
-A Sanctuary Committee was formed in 1950, parcels were surveyed and a name was adopted commemorating Fannie Stebbins who encouraged and advanced nature study in the Springfield Schools and was instrumental in the founding of the Club.
-Sixty-two years later, the complicated process of exploring options for the future of the Refuge is detailed in the papers of Janet Orcutt.
+Club members realized that soon one of the few “excellent” birding areas would be lost.
+A Sanctuary Committee was formed in 1950, parcels were surveyed and a name was adopted commemorating Fannie Stebbins, a teacher who encouraged and advanced nature study in the Springfield schools and was instrumental in the founding of the club.
+Sixty-two years later, the complicated process of exploring options for the future of the refuge is detailed in the papers of Janet Orcutt.
+In September 2013, the Stebbins Trustees approved a resolution to transfer ownership of the refuge to the U.S. Fish and Wildlife Service and, a few months later, the Friends of Fannie Stebbins Wildlife Refuge was formed.
+Finally, in 2017, the refuge became the Fannie Stebbins Unit of the Silvio O. Conte National Fish and Wildlife Refuge.

 BACKGROUND

-The documents comprising the Allen Bird Club Archives were provided by three sources.
-The first group of records was collected and maintained by Janet Orcutt, a past president and active member of the Club.
+The documents comprising the Allen Bird Club Archives initially were provided by three sources.
+The first group of records was collected and maintained by Janet Orcutt, a past president and active member of the club.
 Following Ms. Orcutt’s death in April 2020, her son delivered to Lois Richardson a large plastic bin containing her ABC records.
-Lois reviewed the contents of the bin and discovered binders of meeting minutes from the earliest days of ABC; a binder of snapshots, clippings, and historical documents; multiple copies of programs; Ms. Orcutt’s documents concerning options for the Fannie Stebbins Memorial Wildlife Refuge; letters from past presidents to Club members, and more.
+Lois, a long-time member of the club, reviewed the contents of the bin and discovered binders of meeting minutes from the earliest days of ABC; a binder of snapshots, clippings, and historical documents; multiple copies of programs; Ms. Orcutt’s documents concerning options for the Fannie Stebbins Memorial Wildlife Refuge; letters from past presidents to club members, and more.
 The trove inspired Lois and Board members to take action on the historical materials.
 Lois and I later conferred about the ABC materials and I agreed to arrange and describe them as a pro bono project.
 Lois placed the various materials in three smaller boxes (about two linear feet) for easier handling and she and her husband delivered them to me for archival processing in October 2021.

 Gaps in the historical materials became apparent as the hands-on work of sorting and organizing the materials proceeded.
-For example, the meeting minutes spanning 1931-1948 were missing and Club newsletters were not available.
+For example, the meeting minutes spanning 1931-1948 were missing and club newsletters were not available.
 Lois notified colleagues about the project and her efforts doubled the size of the ABC Archives and filled gaps.
-In May 2022, Janice Zepko, a long-time member, contributed two boxes and a bag of materials and Kathy Conway added files related to her years as president of the Club.
+In May 2022, Janice Zepko, another long-time member, contributed two boxes and a bag of materials and Kathy Conway added files related to her years as president of the club.

 PROCESSING NOTE